 include a reference

 You can apply again for a grant, even if you have been successful.
 You are welcome to apply for further years of study, though not for the same year (unless it is for a short modular course).
-We will not consider your application if you did not send back the acknowledgement slip from any earlier award.
 Please quote your previous Ruth Hayman Trust number (RHT number).